15 min read

 Common Misunderstandings About the H-1B to EB-5 Path

-Another misconception is that only cash savings qualify for EB-5.
-Capital can come from many lawful sources, including earnings, bonuses, stock sales, gifts, loans secured by personal assets, business profits, or the sale of property, provided the path of funds can be documented.
-For many H-1B professionals, U.S. salary records serve as the foundation for this tracing.
+FACT: Capital can come from many lawful sources: salary, bonuses, stock sales, gifts, loans secured by personal assets, business profits, or the sale of property.
+For many H-1B holders, years of documented U.S. earnings and tax filings provide a strong foundation.

-Finally, some assume that investment funds must stay locked in permanently.
-EB-5 capital must remain at risk until the investor becomes eligible for removal of conditions; thereafter, repayment depends on the terms of the project, the business model, and the exit strategy.
+FACT: Capital must remain at risk until the investor becomes eligible for removal of conditions (typically two years).
+After that, repayment depends on the project’s terms, business model, and exit strategy.
 EB-5 is an investment with risk, but it is not a lifetime commitment of funds.

 Frequently Asked Questions About the EB-5 for H-1B Professionals